Nick-Chapman/blog/posts/why-two-languages.md

 - To have fun.

 I hope that embracing different languages for different levels will further these goals.
-In the future I plan to write more about various aspects of this Barefun project.
+In the future, I plan to write more about various aspects of this Barefun project.
 Watch this space.